readium/architecture/proposals/000-streamer-api.md

       * support content protection technologies
       * parse exploded archives or in archiving formats unknown to the parser, e.g. RAR
     * If the file is not an archive, it will be reachable at the HREF `/publication.<file.format.fileExtension>`, e.g. with a PDF.
+  * `fallbackTitle: String = file.name`
+    * The `Publication`'s `title` is mandatory, but some formats might not have a way of declaring a title (e.g. CBZ).
+In which case, `fallbackTitle` will be used.
+    * The default implementation uses the filename as the fallback title.
   * `warnings: WarningLogger? = null`
     * Logger used to broadcast non-fatal parsing warnings.
     * Can be used to report publication authoring mistakes, to warn users of potential rendering issues or help authors debug their publications.